flutter/website/json.md

 ---

-It is hard to think of a mobile app that doesn't need to communicate with a web server at some point.
+It is hard to think of a mobile app that doesn't need to communicate with a web server or easily store structured data at some point.
 When making network-connected apps, the chances are that we need to consume some good old JSON, sooner or later.

 In this tutorial, we look into ways of using JSON with Flutter.
 We go over what JSON solution to use in different scenarios and why.